 E-A-T: Expertise, Authoritativeness, and Trust.
 This acronym comes directly from Google’s quality guidelines for the purpose of evaluating websites and how they should rank in search results.
 Site topics that fall under another acronym, YMYL (your money or your life), such as health and finance, are held to higher standards of EAT.

 Editorial Budget: A content plan used traditionally by newspapers and magazines for a given issue.
 Today, it can apply to blogs and other media.
 It lists planned content, assigned writers, and deadlines for submission, review, and publication.

-Editorial Policy: An editorial policy determines the standards and ethics your content will adhere to.
+Editorial Policy: An editorial policy determines the standards and ethics to which your content will adhere.
 You can post it as a page on your site, but it’s not necessary to do so.

 Engagement: Engagement refers to the measurement of people who not only saw a piece of content, but interacted with it by liking, sharing, commenting, or some other action.